Aerial beach and property view of Caravela Beach resort

 Dona Paula

 Dona Paula, positioned in the suburbs of Panaji, is one of the finest tourist destinations of Goa with many luxury hotels and institutes having made it their home.
 The place is named after Dona Paula de Menezes, daughter of the former Viceroy of Goa who plunged into the sea when she was refused permission to marry her lover – a local fisherman.
-Even today, Dona Paula beach is referred to as Lovers Paradise.
-This location has been a iconic spot for many Bollywood movies, known for its superlative beaches, unique locales and mysterious legends.
-Attractions that can be visited in Dona Paula are its beach, Vasco da Gama bay, the ‘Image of India’ statue, Cabo Raj Niwas and the National Institute of Oceanography.
+Even today, Dona Paula Beach is referred to as Lovers Paradise.
+This location has been an iconic spot for many Bollywood movies, known for its superlative beaches, unique locales and mysterious legends.
+Attractions that can be visited in Dona Paula are its beach, Vasco da Gama Bay, the ‘Image of India’ statue, Cabo Raj Niwas and the National Institute of Oceanography.

 Location: 7 km from Panaji, Goa, India

-Shri Mahadev Temple Tambdi Surla in Goa
+Shri Mahadev Temple Tambdi Surla

 The Shri Mahadev Temple at Tambdu Surla is the oldest temple in Goa established by the Kadamba Yadava dynasty.
 Constructed in the 12th century as a dedication to Lord Shiva, the temple with its intricate relief carvings on stone occupies a very prominent archaeological position in Indian history.
 Managed by the Archaeological Survey of India (ASI), the deity is so placed that the first rays of the rising sun fall on the idol.
 One of the most attractive places in Goa, the temple is a must visit if you have a cultural bend towards ancient heritage.